-A copy of The Constitution has been sitting on my table for years, but reading it raw was of little interest.
+A copy of The Constitution has been sitting on my table for years, but reading it as a stand-alone document was of little interest.
 It requires other material to give it context.
-So, I have been studying up.

-The Constitution was ratified and went into effect in 1789 (You can remember that because it is consecutive numbers: 7,8, and 9).
-Officially, it was just an amendment to The Articles of Confederation that were enacted in 1781, shortly after the colonies defeated the British in the Revolutionary War.
+The Constitution was ratified in 1789.
+Officially, it was just an amendment to The Articles of Confederation that were enacted in 1781 shortly after the colonies defeated the British in the Revolutionary War.

 However, The Articles of Confederation were toothless because they did not form a powerful federal government with a currency.
 The lack of financing, and the unwillingness of states to pay taxes, led to a bankrupt nation that could not even pay its soldiers.
 Spain and France stopped doing business with the United States, and Barbary pirates raided our ships.

 The Constitution took two-years to draft after the Constitutional Convention was started in 1787.
-Seventy-four delegates were chosen to shape the new supreme law.
+Seventy-four delegates were chosen to shape it.
 They became known as the “Founding Fathers” (along with the men who signed the Declaration of Independence and led the war).
 Some of the most famous ones actually did not attend the convention.
 Notably, Thomas Jefferson, John Adams, Samuel Adams, and John Hancock were not in attendance.

 The men who are given the most credit for getting the Constitution ratified are Alexander Hamilton, James Madison, and John Jay.
 They wrote the Federalist papers in New York, which were key to swaying the votes.